sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 # Example Implementations

+In this section we will be showcasing how contact routing interacts depending on the different possible configurations.

-## Default Configuration
+## Global Configuration

-For the examples we'll be working with we want to define what our default handlers will be.
+For the examples we'll be working with we want to define what our global handlers will be.

 In the following section we'll be going over different scenarios and showcase how contact routing would be used and how contact routing affects notifications being sent.
 We'll be using Email, Slack and Pagerduty as our example handlers.